electricimp/GoogleIoTCore/README.md

 Registry ID / Device ID combination must be unique for every device in your project.
 More information about public/private keys and Device ID see in the [Authentication and Registration](#authentication-and-registration) section.

-Finally, you should decide which [Transport](#transport) your application/device is going to use for communication with Google IoT Core.
+Finally, you should decide which transport your application/device is going to use for communication with Google IoT Core.
+By default, MQTT transport with default [MQTT options](#TODO) is used.
+If you want to use non-default MQTT options, you need to create an instance of the [GoogleIoTCore.MqttTransport](#TODO) class.

 ### Instantiation ###